MetaforceWebsite/metaforce-docs/pages/coreFeatures/projects.md

 -   `Folders`: fields, list views, validation rules, layouts, weblinks(Button & Links).
 -   `xxxxxx.object`: a complete custom object metadata xml which includes all metadata definitions, includes fields, validations, buttons, etc.
--   `xxxxxx.object-template.xml`: a simplified xml which only contains specific object definition.
-It's used to create new fields, validation rules or other child metadata via adding the xml definition in this file.

 ### Edit custom field, list view, validation rule, button & links